If you plan to travel anywhere in 2023, you probably need travel insurance.

-So if you need insurance, which policy should you buy?
+Which policy should you buy?

-How to find travel insurance after the pandemic
+How to find travel insurance in 2023

 For example, a plan with pandemic trip cancellation and medical benefits or “cancel for any reason” coverage might score higher.
 Policies without those benefits will only get one or two stars.